jiamartin/jiamartin/README.md

 ## 👨‍💻 About Me

-Full-stack developer with 3+ years of experience building and maintaining web applications using PHP (Laravel), JavaScript (React, Express.js), SQL, and NoSQL.
+Full-stack developer with 3+ years of experience building and maintaining web applications using PHP (Laravel), JavaScript (React), and SQL.
 Experienced in delivering client-facing solutions in fast-paced environments, collaborating across teams, and supporting production systems.

 I value clean code, secure development, and continuous improvement.